Splashes of colour filled the room and the smell of freshly baked cakes lingered in the air as I entered a delicious place.

-In the middle of the story these ingredients are mixed and the end product, the cupcakes of course.
+In the middle of the story these ingredients are mixed, baked and the end product, the cupcakes of course.
 The story finishes with the epilogue being the icing and final touches.

 These cupcakes final touches ranged from light and dark pink roses on the strawberry cakes to purple butterflies on the vanilla and passionfruit treats.
 Like a cherry on top, a Malteser was placed on the mint cupcake and a Jaffa, on the red velvet cupcake.